-There are three main factors you want to consider when purchasing a pillow for a child: its size, its ability to be cleaned, and the reputation of the company from whom you are buying.
-The first is a necessity; the second and third highly recommended.
+There are four main factors you want to consider when purchasing a pillow for a child: its size, its support, its ability to be cleaned, and the reputation of the company from whom you are buying.
+The first two are a necessity; the third and fourth highly recommended.

 Lastly, be sure to choose a pillow from a reputable company.
 There has been a flurry of popup companies in the past few years cranking out children's pillows because they believe it's a quick way to make a buck without any real thought or care for longevity and quality.
 We have seen many of these copycat companies' products and have been appalled at the low workmanship and lack of real understanding about what makes a good quality, enduring pillow.